s-manotch/s-manotch/README.md

 🧘 My containers are more stable than my sleep schedule.
 🔥 I don't always debug, but when I do... it's in production.
 📶 I don’t always scale services, but when I do, I forget the load balancer.
 🪢 The only thing more elastic than Elasticsearch is my deadlines.
+🕵️ When a cable isn’t labeled, I unplug it and wait for someone to scream.
+(Layer 8 debugging.)

 📫 Reach me:
 - Instagram: [@s.manotch](https://instagram.com/s.manotch)